wormholes-org/wormholes-client/README.md

     - ### Create a client

       Initializing the wormholes client with Go is the basic steps required to interact with the blockchain.
-      Import the wormholesclient package and initialize it by calling the receiving blockchain service provider rawurl
+      Import the wormholes-org/wormholes-client package and initialize it by calling the receiving blockchain service provider rawurl

       ```